dgaydukov/cert-aws/sa/files/sa.md

 * Volume - provide iSCSI target, where you can create block storage and mount it to on-premise/EC2 instances.
     * cached volume (max 1024TB) - primary data in S3, frequently accessed data in on-premise.
-    * stored volume (max 512TB) - primary data in on-premise, but you have snapshots in s3 (data transfer is async) For both types in s3 you stored encrypted with SSE snapshot, so you can't view actual files directly from s3 So if you need instant access to your data, but your size above 512TB you have 2 options:
+    * stored volume (max 512TB) - primary data in on-premise, but you have snapshots in s3 (data transfer is async) For both types in s3 you stored encrypted snapshot with SSE, so you can't view actual files directly from s3.
+If you need instant access to your data, but your size above 512TB you have 2 options:
     * use 2 stored volumes, so each below 512
     * if you need to mount it as single folder - use cached volume Volume Gateways compress data before that data is transferred to AWS and while stored in AWS.
 Although data stored in s3, you can't directly access it through s3 api